 The presence of abundant duck food plants in water is probably the most important criteria for attracting dabbling ducks.
 Duck food plants include several submersed aquatic plants, emersed aquatic plants, floating aquatic plants, moist soil plants and flooded terrestrial plants.
 Clear, shallow water is generally the best approach to encourage submersed and emersed aquatic duck food plants in permanently flooded impoundments.

 A new impoundment with waterfowl goals should include a drawdown structure that allows a manager to manipulate water levels.
 A drawdown structure allows a pond or marsh to be drawn down 1-3 feet during early spring and summer to encourage the growth of moist soil plants such as smartweeds, barnyard grass and sedges that provide food for dabbling ducks.
 The impoundment should be refilled during fall to place the moist soil plants in shallow water.
-However, annual drawdown is not recommended in south-central Oklahoma and north-central Texas unless a dependable water supply is available, due to inconsistent fall rains.
+However, drawdown for this purpose is not recommended in most of the U.S. unless a dependable water supply is available, due to inconsistent fall rains.

-Ducks should not be hunted too frequently at an impoundment or it scares them away.
-I prefer a small impoundment be hunted no more than once per week.
+Ducks should not be hunted too frequently at an impoundment because excessive hunting scares them away.
+I prefer a pond or marsh be hunted no more than once per week.

 Ducks use a few ponds and marshes that do not fit any of these criteria, because some ducks simply select impoundments for resting or roosting purposes.
 Also, some impoundments with all these criteria may not have ducks at times when few or no ducks are in the area due to the vagaries of duck migration.
 However, impoundments with more of these beneficial characteristics generally attract more ducks and attract ducks more consistently than impoundments with few of these characteristics.